AlaskaAirlines/AuroDesignTokens/README.md

 ### Project config.json install

-To use Design Tokens with your project, you may need to create a `config.json` wherever makes sense for your build pipeline.
+To use Design Tokens with your project, it's suggested to create a `config.json` wherever makes sense for your build pipeline.

 Referencing the example `config.json` file, look for the `"source"` key.
-In here, please update the path to where your npm packages are stored.
-It's most likely that you will use the following example.
+Update the value to the path to where the npm packages are stored.
+Most likely you will use the following example.

 ```
 "source": [ "./node_modules/@alaskaair/orion-design-tokens/**/*.json" ]